2024 Leoguar Flippo Pro Foldable Ebike Review - webBikeWorld

 Foldable ebikes are the solution for those who need the convenience of portability and are willing to compromise on the performance aspect.

 The Flippo ebike is an obvious choice for anyone who is looking for a portable and lightweight solution.
 Unless you own a bike rack/hitch or a truck, most ebikes will not easily fit into your average SUV, let alone sedan.
-The Flippo Pro will easily fit into the back of an SUV (2021 RAV4 in photo for reference).
+In its folded form, the Flippo Pro will easily fit into the back of an SUV (2021 RAV4 in photo for reference).

 Compared to fullsize all-terrain ebikes which can weight upwards of 70lb, the Flippo Pro tops out at 55lb with the battery.
 It literally takes seconds to unfold and was easy to maneuver into our vehicle.
 The portability makes this bike extremely easy to pack up as it folds up in seconds.